k1kolev/info/features/ui-ux-features/tiles.md

 Rapidly occurring tasks, speaking with customers and partners, and responding to questions and inquiries all share something in common - the necessity to find what you are looking for and understand it with speed and confidence.

-@@name's Tiles application enables your teams to view all desired types of information neatly organized in tiles.
+@@name's Tiles application enables your teams to preview and access information about interesting groups of records neatly organized in tiles.
+Each tile shows a caption and the number of records that will be presented to you when you select it.

+> [!TIP]
+> You can create tiles to bring up specific types of records that you will find most valuable.
+> This allows you to always keep them one touch away.

+Enhancing navigation, tiles also act as shortcuts to their related groups of records.
+Tiles do more than just open these records - they display specific records that are intended to grab your attention.

+Tiles save the combination of all the individual filters you set up when creating them. makes them capable of bringing up only those records that match your requirements.
+Your business can save time and stay focused on what is currently important, avoiding distractions.

+caption that you can set

+Furthermore, when configuring a tile, all the filters set will be saved in it.

+with predefined filters.

 > [!TIP]
 > You can create tiles for the types of information that you will find most valuable to keep them one touch away.
 > You can add frequently

 The app displays tiles neatly organized